-Before offshoring accounting, automate
+Before you offshore accounting, automate

 Benchmark your company's expenses with Ramp's data.